The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Applications to SPDE

-\begin{enumerate} \item For every $t \geq 0$, the spatial process $x\mapsto \Psi(t,x)$ is a centered Gaussian process which admits a continuous modification (which we denote by the same symbol) with covariance $R_\Psi$ of finite mixed $ (1,\rho) $ -variation for all $\rho \geq \frac{1}{2\alpha - 1}$ and all conclusions of Theorem \ref{thm:rfs} hold.
+\begin{proposition} Suppose $\a\in(\frac{1}{2},1]$.
+Then: \begin{longlist}[(1)] \item[(1)] For every $t \geq0$, the spatial process $x\mapsto\Psi(t,x)$ is a centered Gaussian process which admits a continuous modification (which we denote by the same symbol) with covariance $R_\Psi$ of finite mixed $ (1,\rho) $-variation for all $\rho\geq\frac{1}{2\alpha- 1}$, and all conclusions of Theorem~\ref{teorfs} hold.

-\item If $\alpha > \frac{3}{4}$, the process $x \mapsto \Psi(t,x)$ lifts to a process with geometric $\beta$-H\"older rough paths
+\item[(2)] If $\alpha> \frac{3}{4}$, the process $x \mapsto\Psi(t,x)$ lifts to a process with geometric $\beta$-H\"older rough paths

-almost surely for every $\beta < \alpha - \frac{1}{2}$.
+almost surely for every $\beta< \alpha- \frac{1}{2}$.

-\item Choose $\gamma$ and $\beta$ such that
+\item[(3)] Choose $\gamma$ and $\beta$ such that

 Then there is a $\gamma$-H\"older continuous modification of the map